 To do this, one must expose data and then rely on a parent context to initialize it:

 Connect to a signal.
-Extremely safe, but should use only to „respond“ to behavior, not start it.
+Extremely safe, but should be used only to „respond“ to behavior, not start it.
 Note that signal names are usually past-tense verbs like „entered“, „skill_activated“, or „item_collected“.

 Call a method.
 Used to start behavior.